sogars/sogars/README.md

 Projects:

-- Sandbox Analysis: Conducted sandbox analysis to ensure host machine safety.
+- Created databases for open source intelligence
-- Ethical Hacking: Identified vulnerabilities in web applications and networks.
+- Identified vulnerabilities in web applications and networks.
-- Automated File Processing: Developed scripts for efficient processing of large file volumes.
+- Ran scripts for to scrape web and process large file volumes.

-If you're interested in collaborating or have any questions, please feel free to reach out.

-😊